 Chicago has one of the largest and most diverse economies in the world.
-The annual gross regional product (GRP), as stated by World Business Chicago, surpasses $600 billion annually with an impressive four million workforce employed by some of the cities major corporate companies.
+The annual gross regional product (GRP), as stated by World Business Chicago, surpasses $600 billion annually with an impressive four million workforce employed by some of the city's major corporate companies.

 Some of the main exports include computing/electronic products, chemicals, transportation equipment, machinery, and coal.
 The city is recognized as a key player in various sectors from manufacturing to information technology.